Kusanagi8200/KuzAI/README.md

 #### 3. Modelfiles Section

-**This section manages Modelfiles located in the Kusanagi-Section/ directory It requires this directory to exist; otherwise, the script will exit with an error**
+**This section manages Modelfiles located in the Kusanagi-Section/ directory.
+It requires this directory to exist; otherwise, the script will exit with an error.**

-**The options are**
+**The options are :**

 **List Available Modelfiles**